Varung43/adidas-sales-analysis/README.md

 Adidas needed to understand its U.S. sales performance by product, region, retailer, and time to make better decisions around distribution and marketing.

 ⚙️ Challenges Faced
-- Large Excel file with inconsistent fields and raw format.
 - Profit margin and monthly metrics were not given — had to be calculated manually.
 - Had to balance many insights (regions, products, retailers, months) in a single dashboard.